Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 #### Create Agent with Code Interpreter

-Here is an example to upload a file and use it for code interpreter by an agent:
+Here is an example to upload a file and use it for code interpreter by an Agent:

 <!-- SNIPPET:sample_agents_code_interpreter.upload_file_and_create_agent_with_code_interpreter -->